Code-Institute-Submissions/return-my-coffee/README.md

   - A large enough number to be a challenge yet small enough to not be too difficult or fustrating the user.

-  - The number of holes is a right to ensure responsive UX design on a wide range of devices.
+  - The number of holes is a near perfect amount to ensure responsive UX design on a wide range of devices.

 - Mole pop animation

-  - The mole pops up from the hole at different depending on what difficulty setting was chosen by the user.
+  - The mole pops up from the hole at different speeds depending on what difficulty setting was chosen by the user.

 - Whack Mole Feedback

-  - When whacked (clicked by the user) the mole will change to a mole with an angry face.
+  - When whacked (clicked by the user) the mole image will change to a mole with an angry face.

   - This gives the user appropriate feedback so that they know that their input was recognised by the game.

-  - The score increments by one to also provide feedback for user input.
+  - The score also increments by one to provide feedback for user input.

 - Score Count